berkeley-cdss/extensions/README.md

 When an error occurs, staff should:

 1. Correct the error on the **Form Responses** sheet (or, if it was an internal error due to other data misconfiguration - e.g. missing assignments - correct the configuration).
-2. Select the **Reprocess** checkbox next to any form responses that weren't fully processed.
+2. Select the **Rerun** checkbox next to any form responses that weren't fully processed.
 3. Use the **Actions => Reprocess Form Submissions** menu item to reprocess the failed submissions.

 ---